 Many times, you don’t make exactly 24/hr.
 You may make $24.08 or $25.61.
 So, here is a handy calculator to figure out your exact hourly salary wage.

 At this $24 hourly wage, you are more than likely double the minimum wage.
 Things should be easy to live off this $24 hourly salary.

-Yet, it is still below the median income of over $60,000 salary.
-That means it can still be a tough situation.
+Even though this is over $47000 salary, which means it can still be a tough situation.

 Is it doable?
 Absolutely.